 FCCCDA

-The Fair Credit and Charge Card Disclosure Act (FCCCDA) was passed into law in 1988.
+The Fair Credit and Charge Card Disclosure Act (FCCCDA) was enacted in 1988.
 This act mandates that all businesses and financial institutions share relevant and important details when they issue a new credit card to a borrower.
-Some of the information they must reveal includes:

 HELCPA

-Also in 1988, the Home Equity Loan Consumer Protection Act (HELCPA) was introduced as an amendment to the TILA.
-This amendment states that all lenders need to share the details and terms of a home equity loan before the loan’s first transaction.
-The details that need to be disclosed include:
+Also in 1988, the Home Equity Loan Consumer Protection Act (HELCPA) was introduced as an amendment to TILA.
+This amendment states that all lenders must share the details and terms of a home equity loan before the loan’s first transaction.
+The details that need to be disclosed include all information about the loan’s interest rates, payment terms and any fees and penalties within the loan application.

-If any of these details change between the time the loan is finalized and the first transaction, the consumer has the right to refuse the loan and receive a full refund of all application fees.
+If any of these details change between the time the loan is finalized and the first transaction, the consumer can refuse the loan and receive a full refund of all application fees.

-Additionally, the HELCPA stops creditors from changing or closing a home equity plan after it’s been opened, although there are some exceptions to this rule.
+Lastly, the HELCPA stops creditors from changing or closing a home equity plan after it’s been opened, but there are some exceptions to this rule.

 HOEPA

-Lenders cannot use predatory lending practices such as lying, manipulation, tricking people with little financial knowledge or coercion.
-This stops lenders from adding clauses to a home loan that can benefit them unfairly.
+Lenders can’t use predatory lending practices such as lying, manipulation, coercion or tricking people with little financial knowledge.
+Additionally, lenders can’t add clauses to a home loan that can benefit them unfairly.

 HOEPA hopes to distinguish between valid lenders and those with predatory intentions.
-For example, it stops the practice of frequently refinancing a home loan to charge and collect additional fees.
-It also prevents lenders from offering a loan to a person in an amount they don’t think the person can repay.
+For example, it stops lenders from frequently offering to refinance a home loan for borrowers as a way to collect additional fees.
+It also prevents lenders from providing a loan to a person for an amount they don’t think the person can repay.

-The TILA is meant to protect consumers, but it does require the consumer to be aware of their rights in the first place.
-Unfortunately, this is easier said than done, as the TILA has been amended so often and is quite a complicated act now.
+TILA exists to protect consumers, but it does require the consumer to be aware of their rights in the first place.
+Unfortunately, this is easier said than done as TILA has been amended so often and is quite a complicated act now.

-Ultimately, if your TILA rights are violated, you may be entitled to compensation—but you will probably need legal help if speaking to your lender doesn’t fix the problem.
-You first need to clarify if your rights were actually violated and what you can do about it.
+If your TILA rights are violated, you may be entitled to compensation—but you’ll probably need legal help if speaking to your lender doesn’t fix the problem.

-As many lawyers offer a free initial consultation, it may be worth your time to bring your case to an attorney who has experience in the area and can let you know if you have a case worth pursuing.
+As many lawyers offer a free initial consultation, it may be worth your time to bring your case to an attorney with experience in the area who can let you know if you have a case worth pursuing.

-When signing for a new financial product, it can be easy to get caught up in the moment and forget to do your due diligence.
+When signing up for a new financial product, it can be easy to get caught up in the moment and forget to do your due diligence.
 However, you must always stop and read the fine print.
-Now that you know what the TILA is, you also have a better understanding of the information your creditor needs to provide you in its documentation.
+Now that you know what TILA is, you also better understand the information your creditor needs to provide you in its documentation.

-Your credit score has a significant impact on what you’re able to do—whether it’s getting a mortgage, being approved for a rental or getting a new car loan.
-You can protect your credit (and your credit score) by having a comprehensive understanding of the credit details you’re signing up for.
-Always make payments on time, be aware of fees and try to avoid paying interest when you can.
+Your credit score significantly impact what you can do—whether it’s getting a mortgage, being approved for a rental or getting a new car loan.
+You can protect your credit (and your credit score) by understanding the credit details you’re signing up for.
+Always make payments on time, be aware of fees and avoid paying interest when possible.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.